What is a C-61 / D-53 Wood Tanks Contractor?

 They cover specific areas of construction and construction-related tasks.

-Contractors specializing in wooden tanks often engage in design, fabrication installation and repair of various types of wooden tanks.
+Contractors specializing in wooden tanks often engage in the design, fabrication installation, and repair of various types of wooden tanks.

 Wooden tanks can be used for a variety of different things including: